andreujuanc/TakoDeploy/README.md

  - Save your deployment into a file
  - Get a list of all databases before deploying.
  - See in realtime what is happening (PRINT statements are recommended here!).
+ - List of messages and errors for each database during and after validation/deployment.
+ - Link errors to files (beta).
  - Automatic rollback to independent database if any error occurs.
  - Transparent Updates via Squirrel.